Do I Need a Physical Therapy Degree to Become a Physical Therapist?

 [Featured image] A physical therapist with a degree assists an elderly patient with the help of a resistance band.

-To become a physical therapist, you'll need a physical therapy degree, which is called a Doctor of Physical Therapy (DPT).
-Before pursuing your DPT, though, you'll need to earn a bachelor's degree in health care, science, exercise, or other related fields.
+To become a physical therapist, you’ll need a physical therapy degree, known as a Doctor of Physical Therapy (DPT).
+Before pursuing your DPT, though, you’ll need to earn a bachelor’s degree in health care, science, exercise, or another related field.

 While physical therapy is a career choice that requires extensive education and training, it’s also a profession that can be quite rewarding for anyone who is looking for a way to help better the lives of others.